This article was originally posted on Medium, here.

 Besides, even if you decide to go with an online option that lets you buy and store your bullion with the guaranteed transparency of immutable distributed ledgers like the blockchain, any event big enough to bring down blockchain can also challenge the fungibility of your assets.

 Novem Gold provides this combo and is one of the surest ways to gold ownership.
 The Novem Gold platform takes the best of both the digital and the physical worlds to give you a gold-backed token.
-The token is called 999.9, and it will be tradeable on the blockchain as a stablecoin.
+The token is called 999.9, and it will be tradeable on the blockchain.

 What makes the 999.9 unique (apart from the fact that 100 units represent 1 gram of gold) is that it is built on the NEO network.
 The NEO blockchain network is on track to becoming one of the first distributed ledger networks to enable encryption that can withstand quantum computing.